CheshireWho/nicer-sl24/README.md

 - Increase font size.
 - Some padding and improved colour contrast in the table trainers within the daily trainer.
 - Add links to the following elements that open Google Translate and Microsoft Bing Translate in a new tab with the text:
-  - verb trainer items
+  - Verb trainer items
-  - conversation trainer within the daily trainer (the one that teaches single items and has a random image at the bottom)
+  - Conversation trainer within the daily trainer (the one that teaches single items and has a random image at the bottom)
-  - several table trainers within the daily trainer (e.g. the conversion trainer with multiple items)
+  - Several table trainers within the daily trainer (e.g., the conversion trainer with multiple items or the dialogue trainer):
+    - each individual row
+    - below the entire table: all the rows are concatenated and passed to Google / Microsoft Translate.
-  - the bilingual stories:
+  - The bilingual stories:
     - each sentence of any story
-    - the heading of each story: the entire story is concatenated and passed to Google Translate.
+    - the heading of each story: the entire story is concatenated and passed to Google / Microsoft Translate.
 - Add an input field to the daily "Blitz" vocab trainer to allow practicing writing.
   - A button next to it triggers the blue lightbulb button directly.
 I.e. no need to manually hide the keyboard after typing and then click the blue button.
   - The comparison of the typed text and the translation handles many cases (e.g. single phrases, sentences, lists of phrases...).
 In general, the spelling must be accurate.
 Otherwise, the algorithm tries to be lenient.
 E.g. if the target text is a list of phrases, writing only some of them and in any order is considered a partial match as long as the spelling is correct.